 The Newcastle Hotel’s freehold was owned by the Maritime Services Board, a department of the NSW Government.

 The pub closed for business on February 24 1973 and it was later demolished.
 A high rise office tower now sits on the site.
-For more history of the hotel visit: Newcastle Hotel, Sydney
+For more history of the hotel visit The Time Gents story: Sydney’s majestic nude painting left ‘Chloe for dead’ at Sydney’s Newcastle Hotel

 – With thanks to Martin Cooke and Jane Silvester